Prince8737/Mini-project/README.md

 5. **Scalability and Performance:** Our platform is built with scalability and performance in mind, ensuring fast load times and reliable uptime for your website, even as your traffic grows.

-## Live Demo

-Check out our live demo to experience the power and simplicity of SpaceX Clone Website Builder in action: [Live Demo](https://example.com)